-First of all I want to mention that one of the official languages is English, so every sign is in English too.
+First of all I want to mention that one of the official languages in Hong Kong is English, so every sign is in English, too.
+And that helps a lot.

 Metro in Hong Kong

-Metro system in Hong Kong is well oragnized and easy to understand.
-Prices are rather low – for shorter distances we paid about 0,5 euro, long distance metro ride cost us about 2 euros.
-Exception is metro ride to Airport, as usually it is much more expensive.
-In Hong Kong getting to Airport by metro costs about 10 euros.
-There is separate metro line which goes from Hong Kong island to Airport, without stops.
+Metro system in Hong Kong is well organized and easy to understand.
+Prices are rather low – for shorter distances we paid about 0.5 EUR, long distance metro ride cost us about 2 EUR.
+Exception is metro ride to the airport.
+Same like in other cities around the world is much more expensive.
+In Hong Kong getting to the airport by metro costs about 10 EUR.
+There is a separate metro line which goes from Hong Kong island to Hong Kong Airport, without any stops.

-In the station where you can board a metro train to the Airport you can even check in to your flight and leave your checked luggage there!
+In the station where you board a metro train to the airport you can even check in to your flight and leave your checked luggage there!
 This is convenient indeed!

 Tram in Hong Kong

-While walking on the streets of Hong Kong island we saw quite odd and unseen vehicle, which looked like an overturned matchbox.
-And that odd vehicle was – two storey tram!
+While walking on the streets of Hong Kong island we saw quite an odd and unseen vehicle, which looked like an overturned matchbox.
+And that odd vehicle was – two story tram!

 Needless to mention that we were curious and eager to ride it.
 So we hurried to the tram-stop and waited for the next tram to arrive.
-Ticket price is low – then it cost us only 23 euro cents.
+Ticket price is low – then it cost us only 0.23 EUR.
 And doesn’t matter how far you go – one stop or till the end, till the terminal.

 During the ride we were very excited because we found a fast and cheap way to sight-see.
-This two storey tram reminded us of Hop on Hop off buses.
+This two story tram reminded us of Hop on Hop off buses.
 It is tall and if you sit on the second floor by the window (you can open it) you get an exciting ride through Hong Kong island.
 You see busy street life, a lot of people, a lot of tall buildings.
-Especially spectacular it looks in the evening in the evening, when all lights are on.
+Especially spectacular it looks in the evening, when all the lights are on.

-But this tram has only one line – on the Hong Kong island and near its coast.
+But this tram has only one line – on the Hong Kong island.

 Buses in Hong Kong

 There are a lot of buses in Hong Kong.
-Most of them are big and two storey.
-But there are also small one storey busses.
+Most of them are big and two story.
+But there are also small, one story buses.

-There are city buses and buses on which you can get out of the city, to rural places of Hong Kong.
+There are city buses and buses on which you can get out of the city, to rural parts of Hong Kong.

-Bus ride fares varies, we usually paid only 65 cents for quite long distance bus rides.
-But if you want to go to the Airport by bus it will cost you 3 euros, which is much cheaper than going by metro.
+Bus ride fares varies, we usually paid only about 0.65 EUR for quite long distance bus rides.
+But if you want to go to the Hong Kong airport by bus it will cost you about 3 EUR, which is much cheaper than metro ride.

 Ferries in Hong Kong

 There is a ferry (Star Ferry) going from Hong Kong Mainland to Hong Kong Island and back.
-The ride costs only 20 euro cents.
-This is two times cheaper than going from the mainland to the island (or back) via metro.
+The ride costs only 0.2 EUR.
+This is two times cheaper than going from the mainland to the island (or back) by metro.

 There are other ferries operating from the ferry piers on Hong Kong Island.
 You can get by ferry to Peng Chau, Cheung Chau, Lamma Island and Lantau Island.
 There also is a ferry between Hong Kong and Macau.